mominkashif123/Inventory-Management-System/backend/README.md

 ### 2. Environment Configuration

-Create a `.env` file in the backend directory with your Supabase credentials:
+Create a `.env` file in the backend directory with your Supabase credentials and JWT secret:

 ```env
 # Supabase Configuration